 Gomchee Korean Mountain Vegetable arrived from Steven Barstow author of “Around the World in 80 Plants”.
 Read all about his story with this plant on his site- Edimentals.
 Pretty much unheard of outside of Korea and Korean communities.

 Ligularia fischeri also called Fiscer’s Ligularia or Gomchee as we are calling it is known as “king of the Mountain Vegetables” in Korean.
 Gomchee is a perennial temperate climate leafy green.

-So what is this proclaimed and incredibly refreshing and delicious green?
-We are calling it Gomchee pronounced as close to the Korean name.
 It is truly an obscure yet much-needed shape tolerant green.
 This plant will fill in and spread in the cool, moist, shaded habitat.
-If you grow in a garden just give it plenty of water (never let it dry out at all) and ample afternoon shade and it will take off!
-Just be warned it is so delicious slugs and snails will devour it.
+Give it plenty of water (never let it dry out at all) and ample afternoon shade and it will take off!
+Be warned it is delicious so slugs and snails will devour it.

 Latin Name: Ligularia fischeri

 Site and Soil: Gomchee should be planted in moist shaded areas, north side of trees, etc.